Taxes

 Tax Reduction Strategies Guide

 We know that most people receive personal satisfaction from philanthropy.
 Modern Wealth Management works with you to develop a charitable giving strategy that maximizes the benefit to your financial plan by minimizing your income taxes today and estate taxes in the future.
-We can help you determine the best assets to donate, the timing of the donation, and the vehicle to use to donate.
+We can try to help you determine the best assets to donate, the timing of the donation, and the vehicle to use to donate.
 You can start a conversation with our team to discuss charitable giving in retirement and various other financial planning needs.

 Schedule a Meeting